-The Director of the National Institutes of Health shall require that all investigators funded by the NIH submit or have submitted for them to the National Library of Medicine’s PubMed Central an electronic version of their final, peer-reviewed manuscripts upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication: Provided, That the NIH shall implement the public access policy in a manner consistent with copyright law.
+The Director of the National Institutes of Health shall require that all investigators funded by the NIH submit or have submitted for them to the National Library of Medicine’s PubMed Central an electronic version of their final, peer-reviewed manuscripts upon acceptance for publication, to be made publicly available no later than 12 months after the official date of publication.

 Scope of the Policy

-Principal Investigators and their Institutions are responsible for ensuring all terms and conditions of awards are met.
-This includes the submission of articles that arise directly from their awards, even if they are not an author or co-author of the publication.
-Principal Investigators and their Institutions should ensure that the authors are aware of and comply with the NIH Public Access Policy.
+Principal Investigators and their institutions are responsible for ensuring all terms and conditions of NIH awards are met.
+This includes depositing in PubMed Central all articles that arise directly from their awards, even if they are not an author or co-author of the publication.
+Principal Investigators and their institutions should ensure that authors are aware of and comply with the NIH Public Access Policy.